GoogleDownload/Habibi/README.md

 # Habibi
-Discord Bot
-, a bot that loves you.
+Discord Bot, a bot that loves you.